Greece: 10 Day Itinerary Ideas

 See the full details in my post about what to do in Santorini!

-Lodging: Anemomilos HotelAffordable, family run place with a great restaurant and beautiful pool.
+Lodging: Anemomilos Hotel– Affordable place with a great restaurant and beautiful pool.

 9. Oia, Santorini ⇒ Parikia, Paros

-Bidding a sad farewell to beautiful Santorini, we took our hotel’s shuttle down to the port at Thira.
-We took the two hour highspeed ferry to the small island of Paros.
-We were able to walk to our hotel from the port, and got lunch at a waterfront family restaurant.
-Next, we headed to Livadia Beach for swimming and snorkeling, but there were a lot of sea urchins!
+Bidding a sad farewell to beautiful Santorini, take your hotel’s shuttle down to the port at Thira.
+Book the two hour highspeed ferry to your next destination: the small island of Paros.

-Lodging: Alexandra’s Rooms: A budget hotel with a good location, but nothing too impressive.
+Lodging: Alexandra’s Rooms: A budget hotel with a good location

 10. Parikia, Paros ⇒ Athens

-Lodging: Hotel Adonis: A budget stay in Athens, good location but with sub-par rooms and strange hotel policies.
+Lodging: Hotel Adonis: A budget stay in Athens, good location.

 11. Athens, Greece

-We got lunch in the nearby Monastiraki neighborhood, and then I had to say my goodbyes to Greece 🙁
+Get lunch in the nearby Monastiraki neighborhood, and then say your goodbyes to Greece 🙁 (at least I was headed off next to Iceland!)

 Lodging: Hotel Adonis